hydrotik/hydrotik/README.md

 - **Lighthouse** Performance and a11y tool
 - lodash, pdf-reader, moment.js, papaparse

-This is a personal playground of my work that allows me to test ideas, explore mistakes, as well present and evolve my professional brand in a fun way.
-I've been leading others in development pursuits professionally for quite some time.
-This is a way for me to carve out time to code, which I still very much enjoy.
+A quick and simple POC that consists of a collection of tools for me to test out some project boilerplate.

 Need Lighthouse CLI installed first:
 ```bash